kartta-labs/mapwarper/Mapwarper_kubernetes.md

 `kubectl exec -it POD_NAME bash`

-Now you can run the database migration and create the super user
+Now you can run the database migration and set the super user

 __Database Migration__